nventive/Canary/README.md

-# DevOps
+# Canary
-A repository for nventive's DevOps needs
+A repository for nventive's Canaries